This time, the picture did tell the entire story.

-He was also the difference in Game 2, albeit in a much busier effort that featured Lundqvist turning aside 40 of 41 shots for a 3-1 win that gave the Rangers a 2-0 lead in the series.
+He was also the difference in Game 2, albeit in a much busier effort that which featured Lundqvist turning aside 40 of 41 shots for a 3-1 win that gave the Rangers a 2-0 lead in the series.
 He made 27 saves in a 3-2 overtime win in Game 4.

 2. Killing 'em off

-Relying on the penalty kill to win you a game is not usually the best recipe for success at any time of the year.
+Relying on your the penalty kill to win you a game is not usually the best recipe for success at any time of the year.
 The Rangers didn't give themselves a choice in Game 4 with nine penalties, including seven in the offensive zone, but it worked.